-have all the experiences others have had She attended school from home for much of her childhood and couldn't participate in most extracurricular activities - she still remembers longing to go camping with her siblings.
+age has meant Lillard hasn't been able to have all the experiences others have had.
+She attended school from home for much of her childhood and couldn't participate in most extracurricular activities - she still remembers longing to go camping with her siblings.
 She was not able to have children or hold a steady job because of her physical limitations.

 Although some of her life experiences were limited, Lillard thanks a childhood friend named Karen Rapp for teaching her to appreciate small things.
-Together, they observed ants and built little villages of grass huts look for it," she says.
-And she's grateful for the iron lung.
+Together, they observed ants and built little villages of grass huts

-"There's much more to see if you really
+"There's much more to see if you really look for it," she says.